richbodo/VectorKnowledgeBase/README.md

 I implemented on Replit, using various tools for enhanced functionality.
 My notes on this setup are [here](http://richbodo.pbworks.com/w/page/160057005/LLM%20RAG%20Intro), and my upload and API test tool is [here](https://github.com/richbodo/snh_bridge_test).

+Status is that it works for me but this code is totally alpha so I doubt it will work for you, but I'm super interested in improving it.

 ## Table of Contents

 - [Features](#features)